 |This is 5809 North 27th Street, which was built in 1944.|

-For years, many of these homes have provided Section 8 housing, and their condition is shady at best.
+For years, many of these homes have provided Section 8 housing, and with absentee landlords, many of them are in poor condition to say the least.
 However, as other deteriorated historic properties in Omaha have shown, money fixes everything and these homes could be great again.

 |This is an aerial comparison of the Miller Park Duplex Historic District in 1930, 1950 and 2016.
 Green indicates contributing properties.|